jimleeii/PackageManager/README.md

 ### Configuration Options

-- **`PackageSource`** (string): The directory path containing NuGet package files (.nupkg).
+- **`PackageSource`** (string, **required**): The directory path containing NuGet package files (.nupkg).
 This is where the package manager will look for packages to load.
+Can be relative or absolute path. **Validated at startup** - application will fail to start if not configured or directory doesn't exist.

-- **`AllowedFrameworks`** (array of strings): List of .NET framework versions to load from packages.
+- **`AllowedFrameworks`** (array of strings, optional): List of .NET framework versions to load from packages.
 When specified, only assemblies from these framework folders will be scanned and loaded.
-If empty or omitted, all compatible frameworks are loaded.
-Useful for controlling which framework versions to use from multi-targeted packages.
+If empty or omitted, all compatible frameworks are loaded. **Validated at startup** - framework identifiers must start with 'net', 'netstandard', or 'netcoreapp'.

 - **`EnableFileWatching`** (bool, default: `true`): Enables file system monitoring of the PackageSource directory.
-When enabled, the package manager automatically detects and processes new or changed .nupkg files.
+When enabled, the package manager automatically detects and processes new or changed .nupkg files with debouncing to prevent duplicate processing.

 - **`ScanOnStartup`** (bool, default: `true`): Controls whether packages are automatically scanned and loaded during application startup when `UsePackageManager()` is called.
 Set to `false` to defer package loading or load packages on-demand.